STAIR-Lab-CIT/STAIR-actions/README.md

 ## File name format

-Format of a video file name is the following:/p a<nnn>-<mmmm><source>.mp4/p where
+Format of a video file name is the following:
+      a<nnn>-<mmmm><source>.mp4
+where
       <nnn> is a 3-digit number id of an action category. [actionlist.csv](actionlist.csv) shows correspondence between numbers and actions.
       <mmmm> is a 4-digit number to discrinate individual files within a category.
       <source> is a character, either C/X/Y/Z, each indicates the following
          "C" means a video from STAIR Actions (C)
-         "Y" and "Z" mean a video from STAIR Actions (Y) with Creative Commons lisence "X" means a video from STAIR Actions (X) with ordinary YouTube license
+         "Y" and "Z" mean a video from STAIR Actions (Y) with Creative Commons lisence
+         "X" means a video from STAIR Actions (X) with ordinary YouTube license

 # How to get STAIR Actions